 As I started to develop a training plan for Meghan.
 I looked over her running history, her strengths, her weaknesses, her physiological make-up and developed a plan specifically for Meghan.
 Her previous training was highly unstructured.
 She held onto a decent base year to year, but there was no progression, and her fitness had plateaued.
 I shifted the focus from aerobic conditioning to strength, leg speed and running efficiency.
 Some of the adjustments we made included:

 Hill Sprints: While living in Boulder, I had the privilege of training with elite running coach Brad Hudson.
 A key session in our weekly training regimen was a series of hill sprints.
-I included this session in Meghan’s plan In the second half of her run, she would perform 10-15 second maximum-intensity steep hill sprints.
-Not many marathon runners would consider this type of workout yet they have significant training benefits.
-The purpose was to strengthen her running muscles, therefore making her less injury prone and improve her stride efficiency.
+I included this session in Meghan’s plan.
+In the second half of her run, she would perform 10-15 second maximum-intensity steep hill sprints.
+Not many marathon runners would consider this type of workout, yet the workout has significant training benefits.
+The purpose was to strengthen her running muscles, thereby making her less injury prone and improving her stride efficiency.

-VO2 Max Intervals: Like most runners, Meghan previously ran mostly in the “grey zone” -not easy, but not hard enough to elicit a training benefit.
-We injected high intensity intervals into her training plan to improve her VO2max.
-VO2max is the maximum rate at which your body can use oxygen when performing a specific sport.
+VO2 Max Intervals: Like most runners, Meghan previously ran mostly in the “grey zone” - not easy, but not hard enough to elicit a training benefit.
+We injected high intensity intervals into her training plan to improve her VO2 max, the maximum rate at which your body can use oxygen when performing a specific sport.
 The higher your VO2 max, the longer or faster you can run.
-A key VO2 max session for Meghan was 6-8×800’s all at best effort with equal recovery periods.
-VO2 max intervals are very taxing and require adequate recovery time.
-I had to strategically place them in her training plan.
+A key VO2 max session for Meghan was 6-8×800’s, all at best effort with equal recovery periods.
+VO2 max intervals are very taxing and require adequate recovery time, so I had to strategically place them in her training plan.

-Meghans hard work, patience and commitment to the plan is paying off.
-After 1 year of working with me, she went on to run a 2:52 marathon at Hartford and set PB in the 10K and half marathon.
-Our goals for the spring are to continue to work on her performance goals- getting her 10k and half time down even further.
+Meghan’s hard work, patience, and commitment to the plan is paying off.
+After one year of working with me, she went on to run a 2:52 marathon at Hartford and set a personal best in the 10K and half marathon.
+Our goals for the spring are to continue to work on her performance goals: getting her 10k and half time down even further.
 Despite her passion for marathon racing, I convinced Meghan to skip a spring marathon to focus her energy on developing the leg speed she will need to run a fast marathon.
 Once her half marathon time is where we need it to be, we will move forward with the plan and begin full on marathon training.
 Her improved leg speed and threshold will no doubt carry her to a new marathon personal best.